uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 On this example, we pass `roster=ansible` and then we pass the Ansible inventory as `roster_file`.
 With `-N` we set the Ansible group to target, in this case `webservers`.
 We use `ProxyCommand` here because we want the SSH connection jumps via the Ansible controller (in case some firewall).
 The SSH credentials for the final `webservers` would be taken from the Ansible inventory.

+Note that, in terms of performance, targetting Ansible systems using Salt means doing SSH connections via "salt-ssh".

 ### Transition to a fully-featured minion
 Since we're able to reuse the inventory, it's easy to trigger the "bootstrap" (default or SSH) state in an Ansible managed system to easily onboard this system as fully-featured minion.
 This could be done with a "salt-ssh" call like: